 ‘What do you mean challenge?’

-‘Well she does have a pretty nice nose.’
+‘Well she does have a very pretty nose.’

-‘What do you think about Frida and me?’
+‘What are you thinking about Frida and me?’

-‘And besides, you’re way to old for me.’
+‘And besides, you’re way too old for me.’

 ‘I’m nine months younger than you!’

-‘Not enough for an old Sugar Daddy like me.’
+‘Not enough for an old Sugar Daddy like myself.’